KxSystems/solace/README.md

 The q script to load the solace API (solace.q) can be placed in the current working directory or within the KDB+ install directory.

-See examples on how to use the interface.
+See examples and API documentation on how to tailor the interface for your needs.

 #### Examples

-See contents of the [examples](examples/README.md) folder
+See contents of the [examples](examples/) folder and its associated [README.md](examples/README.md) for further details.

 ## API Doc for Solace Messaging